IAEA calls for 'safety zone' to prevent nuclear accident at Russian-occupied plant in Ukraine - KESQ

 “This can be achieved by the immediate establishment of a nuclear safety and security protection zone,” the agency goes on to say in the report, adding that it was ready to start consultations for “the urgent establishment of such a nuclear safety and security protection zone at the ZNPP.”

-Ukrainian officials on Monday said Russian shelling led to its last operating reactor to disconnect from Ukraine’s grid, and President Volodymyr Zelensky later accused Russia of intentionally deteriorating the situation around Zaporizhzhia nuclear plant.
+The team saw damage “at different locations caused by reported events with some of the damage being close to the reactor buildings,” it wrote.

-The Ukrainian president said last week that demilitarization of the plant was “the goal of Ukrainian and international efforts.”
+This included damage to the roofs of various buildings, to the special building that houses fresh nuclear fuel and solid radioactive waste storage facility, and “the container where the radiation monitoring system is located, in the vicinity of the dry spent fuel storage facility.”

-The IAEA team also witnessed shelling during its visit and called on both sides to cease hostilities in the area, the IAEA report said.
+The IAEA team also witnessed shelling during its visit and called on both sides to cease hostilities in the area, it wrote.
+In one incident, the team had to evacuate to the ground level of the plant’s administrative building.

 “While the ongoing shelling has not yet triggered a nuclear emergency, it continues to represent a constant threat to nuclear safety and security with potential impact on critical safety functions that may lead to radiological consequences with great safety significance,” the report concluded.